IT Focus Area: security

-The Impact is Costly
+The impact is costly

 From a defensive standpoint, it makes no difference if data loss stems from an external attacker with stolen credentials or an employee acting carelessly.
 Sensitive data needs to be protected, no matter who accesses it.
 What unifies these types as a significant threat is that they’re already inside your network.
-If you don’t protect your data by monitoring their activity and behavior you’ll be unable to respond to any threats they pose, and the results can be devastating.
+If you don’t protect your data by monitoring their activity and behavior, you’ll be unable to respond to any threats they pose, and the results can be devastating.

-Take Edward Snowden, for example.
-He was an NSA contractor—working as a SharePoint administrator—who took advantage of the fact that his behavior as a user was not being continuously monitored and audited.
+This was accomplished without raising any red flags because his behavior as a user was not being continuously monitored and audited.
 Visibility into behavioral patterns was not aligned with identity and access management processes in a way that would have enabled the NSA to quickly identify his malicious activity.

 Many organizations are struggling to obtain the resources they need to devote to an insider threat program, and they can be restricted in the types of data they can proactively collect and analyze for insider threats for legal reasons.

 How do you know if your organization is doing enough to address insider threats?